 Soak up postcard-perfect scenery in Olinda's public and private gardens, from spring blooms and crisp summer days to the changing colours of autumn.

-A particular prize is the National Rhododendron Gardens, which contain thousands of rhododendrons, azaleas, camellias and daffodils.
+A particular prize is the Dandenong Ranges Botanic Garden, which contains thousands of rhododendrons, azaleas, camellias and daffodils.
 Visit the William Ricketts Sanctuary to look for the striking sculptures hidden in the trees, see rare and historic plants at Cloudehill, and learn about botanically important trees at Pirianda.